spartyhacker/xlfly/README.md

 ## Usage for non-programmers

+### Install

+If you are installed multiple pythons in your windows platform, you can use:

+`py -3.12 -m pip config set global.index-url https://pypi.org/simple`
+`py -3.12 -m pip install xlfly`
+`py -3.12 -m xlfly.scripts --init -t path\to\template\folder`

+### Usage

 Fire up an Excel, write python commands in a cell or comments, select it, click "Run Python" to execute!

 <img src="doc/xlfly_demo.gif" width="500">